 Like aquamarine, emerald is a variety of beryl, a mineral that grows with six sides and up to a foot in length.
 Emerald color can range from light green (though there is some argument whether these very light beryls are truly emeralds) to a deep, rich green.
 Emeralds are also like aquamarine in that the way the color is presents itself in jewelry depends on a good cut by a skilled gemologist.

-Most emeralds end up being heat treated to deepen or enhance the color.
 The deeper or more green an emerald, the more valuable it is.
-The rarest emeralds will appear to be an intense green-blue.
+The rarest emerald gemstones will appear to be an intense green-blue color.